carnival-data/carnival/docs/docs/developer-setup.md

 # Developer Setup

+*This documentation is applicable for developing the core Carnival framework, not developing an application that uses Carnival.*

 **Carnival** is a [Groovy](https://groovy-lang.org) multi-project that uses [Gradle](https://gradle.org) as the build engine.
 The main project is in the app directory.
 Folders within app contain the sub-projects (eg. app/carnival-core).
 Every sub-project has a build.gradle configuration file that defines its dependencies and the gradle tasks that it can execute.
 The build.gradle file in the app directory defines project-wide configuration.
 Gradle task commands executed from the root project filter down to the sub-projects.
 Gradle commands referenced in this documentation are assumed to be called from the root project directory carnival/app unless otherwise noted.
 This project also includes a Docker image configuration that can be built to run the Carnival test suite.

 ## Installation